Roger Ebert has written a powerful, meandering essay about shame.

 Our exams are kind of a big deal because, unlike America in 2009, in England circa 1981 the only thing we will have to show for all our years of schooling is a certificate that said how we performed in a bunch of exams that we’ll take at the end of the fifth year [maps to 10th grade – ed].

-We do one of these six hour exams – an ‘O’ Level – for each subject we take (plus an oral for languages).
+We do two of these three hour exams for each subject — each ‘O’ Level — we take (plus an oral exam for languages).
 I’m taking 9: English, English, Maths, Maths, Chemistry, Physics, Biology, French and Latin.

 Best of all, I genuinely enjoy exam time.
 We have no homework assigned and I have no need to study.
 The fact that I have no notes to study from is irrelevant.
 I will not open a book.
 Last Christmas, Miss Mills said that we should be studying about 6 hours a day by now.
 I have studied for less than 6 hours total in my whole life and Not At All for these exams.

-Each subject has an essay-based exam and a quiz-based (occasionally multi-choice) exam.
-In Latin, it’s translations.
+Each subject has an essay-based exam and a quiz-based (sometimes multiple-choice) exam.
+In Latin, the second exam requires us to translate passages of Latin.

 In class, we have translated Caesar’s Gallic Wars, Tacitus’ Histories, umpteen poems by each of Ovid, Horace and Catullus and the complete works of Pliny the Younger.
 In the exam, we’ll have to translate some 10 or 12 of these.